-The goal of the School District\Board of Clay County is to create an atmosphere of learning in an environment that values safety, discipline and civility.
+The goal of the School District of Clay County is to create an atmosphere of learning in an environment that values safety, discipline and civility.
 In this Code of Student Conduct, we want to give you and your student a clear understanding of the expectations for student conduct and to ask you to partner with us in this goal.
-We want you to know we value your help and support as active participants and partners with the School District Board of Clay County in upholding the Code of Student Conduct.
+We want you to know we value your help and support as active participants and partners with the School District of Clay County in upholding the Code of Student Conduct.
 Helping to create good order and discipline is a team effort.
 Order and respect established through firm, fair, and reasonable discipline have proven to be key ingredients in a successful school district.
 That is why this document is so important.

 I am sure you will agree that, as students progress through school, it is reasonable to assume that an increase in age and maturity carries with it an expectation of greater responsibility.
 The procedures outlined in the Code of Student Conduct apply to all students in Clay County Public Schools.
 The Code of Student Conduct is in force while the student is traveling to and from school, including, but not necessarily limited to, school-sponsored events, field trips, athletic functions, and other activities where appropriate administrators have jurisdiction over students.
-Additionally, the Principal has the authority to take administrative action when a student's misconduct away from school is having, or could have, a detrimental effect on the other student, including the right to learn.
-It provides for the recognition of responsibilities of students in respect to the obligation of all the schools to provide the order necessary for meaningful and effective instruction and learning.
+Additionally, the Principal has the authority to take administrative action when a student's misconduct away from school is having, or could have, a detrimental effect on the other students or on the orderly educational process.
+The Code of Student Conduct provides for recognition of the rights of the student, including the right to learn.
+It provides for the recognition of responsibilities of students in respect to the rights of others and in respect to the obligation of all the schools to provide the order necessary for meaningful and effective instruction and learning.
 Most important of all, students in our schools have a responsibility to report crimes, dangerous or potentially dangerous situations to their teacher, administrator, or trusted adult to assist them in notifying the proper authorities.
 We also have an established toll-free SCHOOL SAFETY HOTLINE (1-877-723-2728) for students to call and remain anonymous.

-This Code of Student Conduct has been approved by the Clay County School Board of Clay County.
+This Code of Student Conduct has been approved by the Clay County School Board.
 It contains important information that is essential to your child's education.
 We want to thank you for partnering with us to ensure student safety and discipline.
 Most parents want to read and study this document with their student to make sure they understand its contents.
 If you have any questions or need further explanation, your school principal will be happy to assist you.
 We ask that you please sign the acknowledgement page at the back of this document and have your child return it to his or her teacher.